SingingTree/CodeKata/Kata02/Notes.md

 ## Java

 I spend my works days coding Java, but figured this would be a good one to talk to me colleagues about.
 Also a chance to shake out some cobwebs in areas I don't hit in my day to day.
-Finally, I decided to try out using Gradle, which I haven't done much with before.
+I decided to try out using Gradle, which I haven't done much with before.

 I decided to do both a recursive and iterative solution, with the recursive first.
 I figure these are the same as the above two solutions, in how I think about them, but the language is different enough to make it a little exciting.

 ### Issues

 * After having drilled the code from the previous two I didn't seem to make any mistakes.
 The integer division is not wildly intuitive to me mind.
 I need to sit down occasionally and think about the ramifications of integer division for certain cases, but no big thing.

+### Thoughts

+* Gradle seems all right.
+Another make tool, with cool bits (no XML, plays nice with Maven and ivy) and not cool bits (I get to learn another set of syntax to script a build tool, language specific).
+* Generics in Java are less fun than their counterparts in Rust and Haskell.
+Having them attached to a class instead of simply being able to attach them to a method is cumbersome.
+And I know 'object oriented design blah blah' and that there are implementation factors in Java, but from a purely how do I like to code these things perspective, I like it less.
+* Parametrized JUnit tests seem rad, if not syntactically a little unintuitive to me.